13.6. Deploying file transfers with Docker containers¶

 At this time, this guide targets the Docker Linux containers.
-SFTPlus can also be executed in Windows Server native container and we will update this documentation soon.
+SFTPPlus can also be executed in Windows Server native container and we will update this documentation soon.

-As the Docker container environment is a bit different than a normal Unix daemon, minor configuration changes are required to make full use of the infrastructure provided by a Docker container.
+As the Docker container environment is a bit different than a normal Unix environment, minor configuration changes are required to make full use of the infrastructure provided by a Docker container.

 The SFTPPlus process can be started in the foreground, in order to behave like an application designed for Docker.

 start-in-foreground is only supported on Linux.
 Support for Windows will be added soon, allowing to run SFTPPlus in Windows Server native containers.

 We recommend that you enable the standard-stream event hander to send the audit trail to standard output and be made available in the docker logs tool.

 The standard-stream behaves like any event handler.
 You can filter what events are logged and you can configure the format used to produce the logs.

 We provide a Dockerfile and a set of scripts to help you get started with creating a Docker image for SFTPPlus to suit your environment.